rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

 1. For research methods, merging the given SAGE methods vocabulary with our manually curated vocabulary, could have resulted in methods that would have been both granular and statistical while still being relevant to the publications.
-Introducing a blacklist just as we did for research field identification, could also have been another workaround.
+Introducing a stopword-list just as we did for research field identification, could also have been another workaround.

 2. For both fields and methods identification, we could have also tried